slumio/Bro-code/CONTRIBUTING.md

 ## Reporting Bugs

-If you find a bug while using Code Sync, please report it by opening an issue on Github.
+If you find a bug while using Bro code, please report it by opening an issue on Github.
 Please include the following information:

 * Description of the bug
 * Steps to reproduce the bug